-Energy balls, protein balls, fat bomb balls, go-go balls!
+Energy balls, protein balls, go-go balls!
 Here, ground sesame seeds impart the flavour of halva, that lovely arabic treat.
 Collagen contributes a protein packed jump-start.
 There are dates for natural sweetness, almonds to bind, and pumpkin and sunflower seeds for their healthy fats.
 It’s all good, folks, so go get rolling – and just try not to lick your fingers too much while you’re making them!

 Energy Balls, Protein Balls, Fat Bomb Balls, Go-Go Balls!